-The M700/5's speaker outputs are designed to accept 16 AWG - 8 AWG wire.
+The M400/4's speaker outputs are designed to accept 16 AWG - 8 AWG wire.
 To connect the speaker wires to the amplifier, first back out the set screws on the top of the terminal block, using the supplied 2.5 mm hex wrench.
 Strip 1/2 inch (12 mm) of insulation from the end of each wire and insert the bare wire into the terminal block, seating it firmly so that no bare wire is exposed.
 While holding the wire in place, tighten the set screw firmly, taking care not to strip the head of the screw.

-Each pair of the M700/5's main channels are designed to deliver power into speaker loads equal to or greater than 2 ohms when using a "stereo" configuration and speaker loads equal to or greater than 4 ohms when using a "bridged" configuration.
-The subwoofer channel is designed to deliver power into subwoofer loads equal to or greater than 2 ohms.
+Each pair of the M400/4's channels are designed to deliver power into speaker loads equal to or greater than 2 ohms when using a "stereo" configuration and speaker loads equal to or greater than 4 ohms when using a "bridged" configuration.